Medium

 Q. What are the roles of the school, community, and State in the ND FIRST process?
 Is the intent to reduce local control?

 A. The intent of this bill is not to reduce local control but to increase oversight of the school improvement plan, according to the language of SB 2254.
 The process aims to create an even stronger partnership between the state and local agencies and build a shared understanding of the current academic standing of the local school to improve student academic outcomes for all students.
-Together, local school boards, school leaders, and regional and state personnel will create and implement an improvement plan with built-in checkpoints and directives to ensure that all students are making growth and strides toward academic excellence.
+Together, local school boards, school leaders, regional, and state personnel will create and implement an improvement plan with built-in checkpoints and directives to ensure that all students are making growth and strides toward academic excellence.
 In the process outlined by the bill, the roles of the school, community, and state are as follows:

 • School: